A cratered field, a mangled fence. Clues emerge from strike that killed 12 children in Golan Heights

 Only 20% of residents in Majdal Shams, part of the Golan Heights annexed by Israel in 1981, have accepted Israeli citizenship.
 Many still consider themselves citizens of Syria.

 “For sure, it was not targeting Majdal Shams.
 There are many Israeli military bases around the town.
-I expect this threat was heading their way,” said Nabeeh Abu Saleh, a paramedic from the town who rushed to the scene Saturday.
+I expect this threat was heading their way,” said Nabeeh Abu Saleh, a paramedic from the town who rushed to the scene of the attack on Saturday.

 The military said Iron Dome sirens have gone off in Majdal Shams 30 times during the conflict.
 A few months ago, a rocket landed short of the town, Abu Saleh said.